Keibert Ruiz Player Props: Nationals vs. Rockies

 Keibert Ruiz At The Plate

-- Ruiz leads Washington in total hits (five) this season while batting .238 with two extra-base hits.
+- Ruiz has a double, a home run and two walks while batting .269.

-- Ruiz has gotten a hit in three of six games this season (50.0%), with multiple hits twice.
+- Ruiz has gotten at least one hit in 57.1% of his games this year (four of seven), with at least two hits three times (42.9%).

-- He has gone deep in one of six games, and in 4.2% of his plate appearances.

-- Ruiz has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.